datanav/docs/patterns.rst

    :depth: 2
    :local:

-We've identified a set of patterns when working with problems related to data flows in Sesam.
+We've identified a set of patterns when working with problems related to dataflows in Sesam.
 We find it very useful to name these patterns as it makes it easier to refer to it when discussing problems.

 Here we present a list of them grouped by which step the problem manifests itself.